The Global FlyFisher - The Largest and Best Place to go for Online Fly Fishing and Fly Tying

 The history of GFF

-The Global FlyFisher started as a strike of luck, a flap of a butterfly's wing, a mere coincidence - more than 10 years ago.
+The Global FlyFisher started as a stroke of luck, a flap of a butterfly's wing, a mere coincidence - more than 10 years ago.

 By Martin Joergensen